-Display the Classroom Number Wall Cards.
+Display the Number Wall Cards.
 These are used to reinforce place value (tens and ones).

-Set up Starfall.com on your classroom computers
+Set up Starfall.com on your computer

 If you are beginning a new membership, you will need to choose an email address and password for your account.
-(For School Memberships, choose an address and password that you can share with other teachers.)
 This information will be used to authorize the computers at your location.